Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 World Cup of Darts Previous Winners

-However, neither nation has won either of the last five tournaments, in 2019 Scotland won their first-ever World Cup of Darts beating Ireland 3-1 in the final, England went out in the second round and the Netherlands in the semi-finals.
-In 2020 it was Gerwyn Price and Jonny Clayton who led Wales to their first success in which was their third final appearance with a 3-0 win over England, the Netherlands went out at the quarter-final stage to Germany.
+In 2019, Scotland won their first-ever World Cup of Darts, beating Ireland 3-1 in the final.
+England went out in the second round and the Netherlands in the semi-finals.
+In 2020, it was Gerwyn Price and Jonny Clayton who led Wales to their first success in which was their third final appearance, with a 3-0 win over England.
+The Netherlands went out at the quarter-final stage to Germany.

 Year | Winners | Score | Runners-Up |